pzivich/zEpid/docs/Causal.rst

   df['enter_sq'] = df['enter'] ** 2  # entry time
   df['enter_cu'] = df['enter'] ** 3

 Now that our dataframe variables are all prepared, we can initialize the ``TimeVaryGFormula`` class.
 The ``TimeVaryGFormula`` class is initialized with a unique identifier for each participant, the exposure column name, the outcome column name, start time for the interval, and the end time for the interval.

-The dataframe should have multiple rows per person, where each row corresponds to a one unit time interval
+By default, the ``TimeVaryGFormula`` uses the Monte Carlo estimator.
+See the following section for a description of the sequential regression procedure.

 .. code:: python

-  import zepid as ze
-  from zepid.causal.gformula import TimeVaryGFormula

-  df = ze.load_sample_data(timevary=True)
   g = TimeVaryGFormula(df, idvar='id', exposure='art', outcome='dead', time_in='enter', time_out='out')

-Once initialized, we need to fix models for; the outcome, the exposure, and the time-varying confounders.
+Once initialized, we need to fit models for; the outcome, the exposure, and all the time-varying confounders.

 Specifying Exposure Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First, we will fit a logistic regression model for the exposure ``art``.
 To fit the exposure model, we need to specify
 the independent variables, and any restrictions for the model.
-We will be using an intent-to-treat assumption (one ART
+We will be using an intent-to-treat assumption (once ART
 is given, the participant always takes it for the future), so we specify ``g['lag_art']==0``.
 This fits the exposure
 regression model only to those who have NOT previously taken ART.
 This argument is optional and should be used depending
-on your theoretical model of exposure and the question you are attempting to answer
+on your theoretical model of exposure and the question you are attempting to answer.

 Note that the dataframe is referred to as ``g`` .
 Similar to the ``TimeFixedGFormula`` , the syntax for ``restriction``
 used the structure of the inner part of a ``pd.loc[...]`` statement.
 This statement can be linked with other restrictions